Cannon bearing: Railway use

-The rigidity of the cannon box also allows the faces of the axleboxes which move up and down in the hornguides to only need a single horn flange.
+The rigidity of the cannon box also allows the faces of the axleboxes, which move up and down in the hornguides, to need only a single horn flange.
 Conventional axleboxes have a pair of flanges with the guide between them, so that they can move up and down for suspension without any axial movement.
 If they are both held at the correct spacing by the cannon tube, only one flange is needed.
-The thinner axlebox, without the external flange, can allow the hornguides and frames to be placed closer to the inner face of the wheel, giving better support for a heavily-loaded axle.
+A thinner axlebox, without the external flange, can allow the hornguides and frames to be placed closer to the inner face of the wheel, giving better support for a heavily loaded axle.

 Traction engines

 Traction engines began as agricultural vehicles and ignored springing or suspension on their main wheels.
-As light steam tractors developed from 1896 for road haulage though, locomotives with solid rubber tyres and suspension became favoured.
+As light steam tractors developed from 1896 for road haulage, however, locomotives with solid rubber tyres and suspension became favoured.
 The driving wheels of a traction engine are carried on a single axle, running closely behind the rear plate of the boiler firebox and carried in bearings fitted to the hornplates on either side of the boiler.
-Where springs were used, the cannon box bearing was favoured for maintaining the bearing alignment, with a further advantage of enclosing the axle away from the coal and ash from the firebox.
-Designs such as the Tasker Little Giant used another compensated suspension, where the tube was suspended from a single transverse leaf spring.
+Where springs were used, the cannon box bearing was favoured for maintaining the bearing alignment, with a further advantage of enclosing the axle away from coal and ash from the firebox.
+Designs such as the Tasker & Sons' Little Giant used another compensated suspension, in which the tube was suspended from a single transverse leaf spring.